 Purple Idocrase

-Idocrase – also referred to as vesuvianite – comes in a range of colors, with purple being one of the rarer versions of the gemstone.
-Generally, high levels of manganese lead to the purple coloring, which can lean reddish depending on the exact composition.
+Idocrase – also referred to as vesuvianite – comes in a range of colours, with purple being one of the rarer versions of the gemstone.
+Generally, high levels of manganese lead to the purple colouring, which can lean reddish depending on the exact composition.

 Since purple idocrase is typically transparent or translucent, some pieces are faceted for jewelry.
 However, purple idocrase stones may feature imperfections, so keep that in mind.